sbgn/sbgn/docs/learning_sbgn.md

 <p>In the figure the same biological system is shown in different representations depending on the concepts used to describe it (Le Novère, 2015, <a href="https://dx.doi.org/10.1038/nrg3885">doi:10.1038/nrg3885</a>).
 Note the same set of four proteins on each of the diagrams.
 In Process Description ELK1 shown in three differents states, with ELK1 sumoylation (SUMO) and phosphorylation (P) processes.</p>

-<p>To avoid any confusion, next we will focus only on the Process Descritpion language.</p>
+<p>To avoid any confusion, next we review only on the Process Descritpion language.</p>

 ## Process in SBGN PD